xenoscopic/xeno/README.md

 remote machine to track and coordinate changes.
-It installs some hooks in the remote repository to do some comitting/merging on the remote end every time a push is received from the local end.  xeno will then clone the remote repositor and launch your local editor on the clone.
+It installs some hooks in the remote repository to do some comitting/merging on the remote end every time a push is received from the local end.  xeno will then clone the remote repository and launch your local editor on the clone.
 The basic repository synchronization flow looks like:

     ------------------------------------------------------------------------